apotocki/boost-iosx/README.md

     scripts/build.sh

     # have fun, the result artifacts will be located in 'frameworks' folder.
-    # Then you can add desirable xcframewors in your XCode project.
+    # Then you can add desirable xcframeworks in your XCode project.
 The process is described, e.g., at https://www.simpleswiftguide.com/how-to-add-xcframework-to-xcode-project/
 ```
  - Use cocoapods.
 Add the following lines into your project's Podfile:
 ```